vimal-singh-dev/Github-profile-readme-generator/README.md

-# 📄 README Generator — No-Lottie Edition
+# 📄 README Generator
-### _Animated, Interactive, and Fully Customizable GitHub Profile README Builder_
+### _Animated, Interactive, and Fully Customizable GitHub Profile README Generator_

 This project is a **Streamlit-based web app** that lets users generate beautiful, customizable **GitHub profile README.md files** with: